stt/staticmediacenter/README.md

 remember.mod.js | Stores and restores values from input elements that have class "remember". seen.mod.js     | Provides filtering for seen movies.
 Adds checkboxes to each video element and stores which videos user has checked in localStorage.

+## Setup

+After `git clone` run `grunt`.
+It combines css and js files from `src/` to `index.html`, copy that file along with chosen modules to a chosen host.

+Notice that if you open the media library to browser directly from local disk some videostreaming services might not work as they e.g. might require a Referrer header that wouldn't be present, so prefer using over http.